-Have you ever dreamed of being the next Martin Luther King (minus the tragedy) or Tony Robbins?
+Have you ever dreamed of being the next Martin Luther King Jr. (minus the tragedy) or Tony Robbins?
 Would you love to travel the globe speaking to, and inspiring, millions of people with your message?
 Learning how to become a motivational speaker takes dedication and heart, but it can be done!
 Learning to speak to a groups of people can be fulfilling as your message changes people’s lives.

-Let’s take a look at how to become a motivational speaker and make your mark on this world.
+Let’s take a look at how to become a confident public speaker and make your mark on this world.

-This might sound obvious, but you do need to know what you want to talk about.
-And it’s not always as easy as you think.
+This might sound obvious, but you do need to know what you want to talk about, and it’s not always as easy as you think.
 It’s important to be knowledgeable about your topic and be comfortable speaking extensively on it.

-For example, I have a Ph.D. in communication, but I could talk about endless topics related to that topic.
+For example, I have a Ph.D. in communication, but I could not give endless speeches related to that topic.
 I know a lot about it, but it’s not something I can get excited to speak about.
 You have to choose either what you’re an expert in, or at least what you are the most passionate about.
 If you choose a topic you are passionate about, it will come through as you speak as relatable and authentic.

 For example, let’s say you are passionate about environmental issues.
-Well, that’s a pretty broad topic.
+That’s a pretty broad topic.
 What exactly about the environment do you think is most important?
 What do you most need to teach people?

 What do you want the audience to do or believe as a result of your speech?
 Do you want them to take some action to make their lives better?
 Do you want to change their belief or value system?
 How are the people in your audience going to be better people because they heard your speech?